Session Recording web player

 The ServerPort field indicates the port number that the web player uses to collect recording files.
 In the following screen capture, it is set to the default value (22334).

-To extract separate certificate and key files used in the WebSocket server configuration:
+To extract the separate certificate and key files used in the WebSocket server configuration:

 Ensure that OpenSSL is installed on your Session Recording Server that contains the SSL certificate.